The Water Diviner: Marketing

 On 1 February 2014, the first official still from the film was revealed.
 On 28 April, the first footage from the film in a 7-minute featurette, narrated by Crowe, was revealed.
 The first official trailer for the film was released on 30 September.

 Release

 The film was released in Australia, New Zealand, and Turkey on 26 December 2014, and it was released in Thailand on 15 January 2015.
 The film was initially to be released in the UK on 23 January 2015 but was moved to 3 April.
-The film was released in IMAX, and general, theaters by Warner Bros. in the United States on 24 April 2015.
+The film was released in IMAX, and general, theaters by Warner Bros.
+Pictures in the United States on 24 April 2015.
 Entertainment One and Universal Pictures jointly released the film in Australia, with Universal releasing the film in France, Germany, Scandinavia, Switzerland, Austria and the Benelux and eOne releasing it in the U.K., Spain and Canada.

 The film made its free-to-air television premiere on the Seven Network in Australia on 20 April 2015, a mere four months after its theatrical release in Australia for the centennial anniversary of ANZAC Day.
 Seven is an investor in the film.